didkovskiy/NotesSite/README.md

 # ShitSite
-Web project for practicing Spring technologies
+Web project for practicing the use of Spring technologies